0xPF931419/Fintradao/README.md

 ## Contributions

 FintraDao belongs to its community, so we welcome contributions!
-Please review these [guidelines](./CONTRIBUTING.md) first.

 To have your pull request merged into the codebase, submit a on our Snapshot.
 Note that you will need 1 HBOT in your Ethereum wallet to submit a Pull Request Proposal.